x

 What is arbitration and how does it differ from other types of dispute resolution?

-Arbitration is a type of alternative dispute resolution (ADR) that allows both parties involved in a dispute to discuss their different points of view before an arbitrator appointed to oversee the discussions connected to the dispute.
+Arbitration is a type of alternative dispute resolution (ADR) that allows both parties involved in a dispute to discuss their different points of view before an arbitrator is appointed to oversee the discussions connected to the dispute.
 This can be carried out in-person or remotely.
 All parties involved will be able to state their thoughts and feelings on a matter, as well as their preferred outcome, and the appointed arbitrator will help to facilitate the discussion in a neutral space (if not done remotely).
 After all parties have presented their arguments, the arbitrator will make a decision that will be final and legally binding.

 Arbitration is less expensive than the court option and once the parties have made a satisfactory decision, thereby reducing the court time and saving court costs.
 Also, the process itself is much less time-consuming than litigation and court proceedings.